spalencsar/ansible-lemp-wordpress/PROJECT_OVERVIEW.md

 ### 📋 Project Status: **Production Ready** ✅

 This project provides a complete, production-ready automation solution for deploying LEMP stack (Linux, Nginx, MySQL, PHP) with WordPress using Ansible.
-It supports multiple operating systems, environments, and includes advanced features for security, performance, and monitoring.
+It supports Ubuntu/Debian systems and includes advanced features for security, performance, and monitoring.

 ## 🏗️ Architecture